Bodo-inc/Bodo-examples/Kubernetes/README.md

 ## Setup
-In the following example, we use KOPS to setup Kubernetes Cluster in EKS while this works for any K8s cluster.
+Bodo can be deployed in any Kubernetes cluster.
+For the purposes of this example, we set up a Kubernetes Cluster in EKS using KOPS:

 ### Step 1: Create a Kubernetes Cluster in EKS